slevithan/xregexp/README.md

 ﻿[XRegExp](http://xregexp.com/)
 ==============================

 XRegExp provides augmented, extensible, cross-browser JavaScript regular expressions.
-You get new syntax and flags beyond what browsers support natively, along with a collection of functions to make your client-side grepping and parsing a breeze.
+You get new syntax and flags beyond what browsers support natively, along with a collection of utils to make your client-side grepping and parsing easier.
 XRegExp also frees you from worrying about pesky inconsistencies in cross-browser regex handling and the dubious `lastIndex` property.

-XRegExp is fully compliant with the regular expression flavor specified in ES3 and ES5.
-It works with Internet Explorer 5.5+, Firefox 1.5+, Safari 3+, Chrome, and Opera 9.5+.
+XRegExp supports all native ES5 regular expression syntax.
+It clocks in at ~3.5 KB when minified and gzipped, and it works with Internet Explorer 5.5+, Firefox 1.5+, Chrome, Safari 3+, and Opera 9.5+.

 ## Performance

-XRegExp regular expressions compile to native RegExp objects, thus there is little if any performance difference when using XRegExp objects with native regex methods.
-There is a small extra cost when *compiling* XRegExps.
-If you want, however, you can use `XRegExp.cache` to avoid incurring the compilation cost for a given pattern more than once.
+XRegExp regular expressions compile to native RegExp objects, thus there is no performance difference when using XRegExp objects with native methods.
+There is a small performance cost when *compiling* XRegExps.
+If you want, however, you can use `XRegExp.cache` to avoid ever incurring the compilation cost for a given pattern more than once.
 Doing so can even lead to XRegExp being faster than native regexes in synthetic tests that repeatedly compile the same regex.

 ## Usage examples

-The following examples take advantage of new features in XRegExp v2.0.0-rc ([details](https://github.com/slevithan/XRegExp/wiki/Roadmap)):
+The following examples take advantage of new features in XRegExp v2.0.0 (see [changes](https://github.com/slevithan/XRegExp/wiki/Roadmap)):

 ~~~ js
 // Using named capture and flag x (free-spacing and line comments)